Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 Building a Production Prompt Registry

 Everything so far has been building toward this: a single class that combines the prompt library, versioning, and experiment tracking into a production-ready registry.
-This is the class I wish I had on my first LLM project.
-It would have saved weeks of untangling prompt spaghetti.
+Think of it as a thin orchestration layer over the components we already built.

 Real-World Example: Multi-Language Customer Support System

-Let's put everything together in a realistic scenario.
-Imagine you are building a customer support AI that needs to handle requests in multiple languages, with different tones for different escalation levels, and track which prompt version produces the best customer satisfaction scores.
+Time to put it all together.
+Imagine you are building a customer support AI that handles requests in multiple languages, with different tones for different escalation levels.

 One template handles both escalation levels and any language.
 Adding a new support tier (L3 for senior agents) means adding one more {% elif %} block.
-Adding a new language requires no template changes at all — the language variable flows through naturally.
+Adding a new language requires no template changes at all.

 Common Mistakes and How to Fix Them